Burrowing Owl Fun Facts

 Are Burrowing Owls Only Found in the United States?

-Burrowing owls are widely distributed throughout the United States, but their range extends from the east coast to the western Canadian provinces.
+Burrowing owls are widely distributed throughout the United States, their range extending from the east coast to the western Canadian provinces.

-Though the burrowing owl is prolific on the plains of the Midwest, it can be found outside of the United States.
+Although the burrowing owl is abundant on the plains of the Midwest, it can also be found outside the United States.
 The owl’s range is from the Pacific coast of North America, expanding east to Minnesota and Louisiana.
-It can be found as far north as British Columbia and Manitoba and as far south as Tierra del Fuego.
+It can be seen as far north as British Columbia and Manitoba and as far south as Tierra del Fuego.
 It can also be found in parts of Florida and a few Caribbean islands during the breeding season.
-[Burton]
+[3]

 Where Do Burrowing Owls Nest?

 Burrowing owls nest in hollow burrows in the ground, hence the name.
-They can dig a burrow by standing on one foot and scratching the surface with the other (dirt in pellets suggests they may use their bills to excavate as well), but they often prefer to inhabit the abandoned dwellings of other burrowing animals such as prairie dogs.
-They will then personalize the burrow, elongating it if necessary and then lining the nesting chamber with grass, feathers, and weeds.
+They can dig a burrow by standing on one foot and scratching the surface with the other (dirt in pellets suggests they may use their bills to excavate as well); however, they often prefer to inhabit the abandoned dwellings of other burrowing animals, such as prairie dogs.
+They will then personalize the burrow, elongating it if necessary, and line the nesting chamber with grass, feathers, and weeds.
 These tunnels are often five feet long and will turn a corner along the length to conceal the nesting chamber at the end of the tunnel.
-[Ryser][Burton]
+[4][5]

-Burrowing owls are more colonized than many other owl species nesting within loose colonies about 100 yards apart.
-[DOW]
+Burrowing owls are more colonized than many other owl species, nesting within loose colonies about 100 yards apart.
+[6]

 Hunting and Diet